AdamMeyers/The_Termolator/README_termolator_add_ons.txt

 threshold.

 D) A program for extracting text categories about a topic from Wikipedia.
+To run this system, you need to install the "wikipedia" python package if it is not already installed (pip install wikipedia or conda install wikipedia).

 This program is found in the wikipedia_extraction_utility subdirectory and includes a README.
 To use this program, you must find a category in wikipedia and spell that category name the same as wikipedia does and then execute a command such as:

 	  get_wiki_corpus_recurs.sh English electricity electricity TRUE 3  500